Australia–China relations: Albanese Government: 2022–present

 On 10 April 2025, Albanese and Marles declined Chinese Ambassador to Australia Xiao Qian's invitation for Australia to "join hands" against US President Donald Trump's tariffs.
 Albanese said that "Australians would speak for ourselves" while Marles said that Australia "would not be holding China's hand."
 Albanese went on a six-day visit to China in July 2025, touring Beijing, Shanghai, and Chengdu.
 Criticizing his visits to the Great Wall and a panda breeding center, the Coalition called the trip "indulgent", although Albanese responded by suggesting that the visits were about showing respect to China.
 According to critics, Albanese ignored the issue of human rights in China and focused only on trade.

-On 24 July 2025, former Australian Prime Minister Scott Morrison testified before the United States House Select Committee on the Chinese Communist Party, where he stated that China had targeted Australia with economic coercion in an attempt to punish it for its alliance with the United States.
-Morrison described a range of punitive trade measures imposed by Beijing during his prime ministership, including tariffs and import bans, as politically motivated responses to Australia's calls for an investigation into the origins of COVID-19 and its broader strategic posture.
-He asserted that Australia had shown resilience by standing firm rather than yielding to pressure and emphasized that the AUKUS defense pact, which he helped establish, was a key element of Australia's response to growing regional threats.
-Morrison also warned against complacency in recognizing the long-term strategic challenge posed by China and criticized the Albanese government's approach to defense spending and engagement with Beijing.

 In October 2025, Australia and Papua New Guinea signed a historic bilateral defense treaty containing obligations of mutual defense.
 The agreement drew concern from China, which stated that such treaties should not be exclusive or undermine the legitimate interests of third parties.
 The Chinese Embassy in Papua New Guinea emphasized that the pact should refrain from targeting any country.
 The same month, a Chinese Su-35 dropped flares near an Australian P-8 Poseidon on patrol over the South China Sea, prompting Australia to label the encounter unsafe and unprofessional.
 China responded by accusing Australia of illegally entering airspace over the Paracel Islands and lodged a formal complaint.
+In November 2025, National People's Congress Standing Committee Chairman Zhao Leji visited Australia, where he met with Prime Minister Anthony Albanese.

+Following the signing of an Australian-Fijian defence treaty known as the Ocean of Peace Alliance on 6 July 2026, Chinese Foreign Ministry spokeswoman Mao Ning urged Australia to respect the independence of Pacific island nations and "to avoid targeting or harming the interests of any third parties."
+On that same day, the Chinese military tested a long-range ballistic missile in the Pacific Ocean, triggering protests from Australia, New Zealand and Japan.
+In response, Defence Minister Marles and Foreign Minister Wong expressed concern about any actions which undermined peace and stability in the Pacific region.
+Mao said that the missile launch was a routine Chinese military exercise and denied that it was linked to the Ocean of Peace Alliance.